 At the end of the academic year William & Mary President Taylor Reveley and Provost Michael Halleran vacated their offices and relocated to James Blair Hall in order to accommodate the construction project.
 The President and the Provost will return to the Brafferton in the fall of 2013.

 President's and provost's offices temporarily relocated to James Blair Hall while renovation work is completed at the Brafferton.

 Suzanne Seurattan | October 28, 2011

-Archeologists spent 10 weeks digging around the foundation of the College's second oldest building, with some interesting discoveries.
+Archeologists spent 10 weeks digging around the foundation of the university's second oldest building, with some interesting discoveries.

 William & Mary embarks on extensive renewal of its second-oldest building

 John Wallace, University Development | May 13, 2011